trygvea/grails-class-diagram/doc/README.txt

 Backlog
 -------------------------------------------------------------------------------

+0.4 release notes
+* Added property for graph orientation: top to bottom or left to right
+* Graphviz 2.24: translates bgcolor:none to black, while prior versions translate to white!
+* (cleaned up CSS a bit)
+* Properties page not initially visible

+Issues
+* IE7: Formatting suck.
+But dont care - who use IE7?
+* DRY on plugin home URL (in ClassDiagramPlugin and in menubar)

 0.4 backlog
+* test windows
+* legend should not be loaded before required
+* write one unit test!
+* GUI spinner should be bigger & positioned over the graph, and run all the time!

 Unassigned
- * GUI spinner should be bigger & positioned over the graph
  * Bad error reporting when user selects unrecognized output format
  * Write some tests.
 Get rid of domain classes.
 Add dynamically in test.
  * user should  be able to select domain class subset